aaaseven1/HealthVault/README.md

 ## HealthVault: Patient - Centered Healthcare on Blockchain
-We're building for a future where your health data belongs to you

-Developed for the Legal Tech Hackathon 2025.

 ## Overview
 HealthVault is a blockchain-based platform built on the Internet Computer Protocol (ICP) to solve healthcare data fragmentation.
 The platform gives patients full control of their medical records, enabling secure, encrypted, and permission-based data sharing with healthcare providers across institutions.